-Absent a significant shift in the political landscape, we expect Democrats will be able to take the House of Representatives in November, although the Senate is less likely to see a leadership shift.
-We have already seen a number of high-profile Republicans distance themselves from the president, especially on the issue of trade.
-Now that tax reform has passed, there appears to be less of a political price for GOP members to disagree with President Trump.
+Political futures are about as volatile as equity markets, and five months can be a lifetime for politics.
+Absent a significant shift in the political landscape, however, we expect Democrats will be able to take the House of Representatives in November, although the Senate is less likely to see a leadership change.
+Many Republicans have been distancing themselves from the president, with the latest divide coming from President Trump’s immigration policies.

 The views and opinions expressed are for informational and educational purposes only as of the date of writing and may change at any time based on market or other conditions and may not come to pass.
 This material is not intended to be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.
 The information provided does not take into account the specific objectives, financial situation, or particular needs of any specific person.
 All investments carry a certain degree of risk and there is no assurance that an investment will provide positive performance over any period of time.
 Equity investments are subject to market risk or the risk that stocks will decline in response to such factors as adverse company news or industry developments or a general economic decline.
 Debt or fixed income securities are subject to market risk, credit risk, interest rate risk, call risk, tax risk, political and economic risk, and income risk.
 As interest rates rise, bond prices fall.
 Non-investment-grade bonds involve heightened credit risk, liquidity risk, and potential for default.
 Foreign investing involves additional risks, including currency fluctuation, political and economic instability, lack of liquidity and differing legal and accounting standards.
 These risks are magnified in emerging markets.
 An alternative strategy sells securities that it has borrowed but does not own ("short sales"), which is a speculative technique.
 A strategy will suffer a loss when the price of a security that it holds long decreases or the price of a security that it has sold short increases.
 Losses on short sales arise from increases in the value of the security sold short, and therefore are theoretically unlimited.
 Because a strategy invests in both long and short equity positions, the strategy has overall exposure to changes in value of equity securities that is far greater than its net asset value.
 This may magnify gains and losses and increase the volatility of returns.
 In addition, the use of short sales will increase expenses.
 Past performance is no guarantee of future results.